aptitudetechnology/InvoicePlanePy/users.md

 ---

 **Summary:**
-- Add a GET API endpoint that returns users as JSON.
+- Add a GET API endpoint that returns users as JSON in `app/routers/settings.py`.
 - Ensure your frontend fetches from this endpoint and renders the data.
 - Test to confirm users are displayed.